Monday, October 2News That Matters

 Where is cockfighting most popular?

-Cockfighting is still popular in much of the Asia-Pacific region, especially in Indonesia and parts of South Asia, but mostly illegal outside the Philippines, Thailand, and Guam.
+Cockfighting is still prevalent in much of the Asia-Pacific region, especially in Indonesia and parts of South Asia, but mostly illegal outside the Philippines, Thailand, and Guam.

-Where does cockfighting usually played in the Philippines?
+Where is cockfighting usually played in the Philippines?

-Cockfights in the Philippines are held year-round, though Sundays are the best day to go.
-In Cabuyao, Laguna, there are cockfights at the Cabuyao Coliseum every day except for Monday.
+Cockfights in the Philippines are held year-round, though Sundays are the best day.
+In Cabuyao, Laguna, there are cockfights at the Cabuyao Coliseum every day except Monday.
 Many towns and cities throughout the Philippines (including Manila) have cockpits.
-Cockfighting are held all over the Philippines.
+Cockfighting is held all over the Philippines.

 See Also: